jmerlemeier/picto_hunt/README.md

 # picto_hunt
 A fun and interactive mobile app game that utilizes Google Vision API, a PostGresSQL database, and a camera phone.
 A user is assigned a item to find, and if the item they take a picture of matches that assignment, the user gains points.

-A Code Fellows 301-Intermediate Software Development Project.
+![screenshot of page](img/home.png)

+### Designed and Built by the Rooftop Collective
-Project Contributors: Peter Carmicheal, James Dansie, Julie Erlemeier, Sharina Stubbs.
+Peter Carmicheal, James Dansie, Julie Erlemeier, Sharina Stubbs.

+### A Code Fellows 301-Intermediate Software Development Project.
 Teaching Staff: Nicholar Carignan (Lead Instructor), Lena Eivy (Assistant Instructor), Dan Le (Teaching Assistant).

-![screenshot of page](img/home.png)

 ### Dependencies
 dotenv, ejs, express, method-override, pg, superagent, google-cloud/vision, and multer.